reach-sh/reach-lang/README.md

 # Usage

+The best way to use Reach is with Docker and docker-compose.

+See `hs/reach` for a script to run the compiler using a local build if one is available, or the Docker image if not.

-Reach depends on Docker and docker-compose for usage.
-See `examples/rps` for an example application or run `make test` from this directory.
+See `examples/rps` for an example application.

+If you just want to see a demo, run `make test` from this directory.

 # Development

-Dependencies:
+If you want to work on the Reach compiler, you can develop using the docker build, but we recommend installing some packages locally, you'll need:
 - stack v2.1.3
 - z3 v4.8.5
 - solidity v0.5.11